Diffuse neonatal hemangiomatosis: Intracranial hemangiomas

 The patient was suspected to have a fetal brain tumor found through a prenatal ultrasonography when the mother was at 39 weeks gestation.
 Three weeks later, the ultrasonography showed a light mass on the fetus' frontal lobe.
 This tumor had no blood flow going to it as seen by the color sonography.
-It is important to note that the mother had a normal medical history and no hereditary condition.
+The mother had a normal medical history and no hereditary condition.

 The infant was 3.1 kg and had normal movement.
 With a CT scan, it was found that there was cranial edema, and a round mass in the frontal lobe.
 At birth, there was no skin discoloration.
 However, six days later, the skin discoloration was found on the abdomen and right scrotum.
 Additionally, at day six, a four-centimeter hepatic mass was found on the left lobe.
 On days 13 and 17, a hepatic hemorrhage was found on the left lobe, and the right lobe was damaged as well.
 The CT scan also found damage to the paraspinal muscles.
 Then, the provider decided to give the infant propranolol 3 mg/kg/day.

 The baby was not taken in for a second round of treatment until two months and 22 days later.
 The tumor noticeably shrank to cysts; however, the biggest cyst was at the frontal lobe.
 A myriad of lesions were still found on the thalamus, pons, cerebral hemispheres, cerebellum, and choroid plexus.
 It was then the radiologist diagnosed the patient with diffuse neonatal hemangiomatosis.
 At nine months, the patient experienced loss of brain tissue due to the shrunken tumor.

 Second to the liver, the brain is the most common place for diffuse neonatal hemangiomatosis.
 With that being said, there have only been only 16 cases of cranial hemangioma.
 Nine out of the total 16 cases undergo neurological manifestations.
 With damage to the brain, the skin red discolorations are usually 0.5–1.5 centimeters.

 As emphasized before, it is rare to have a fetal brain tumor.
 With intracranial hemangiomas, hemorrhages are seen frequently.
 Since shrinkage of organs, otherwise known as involution, is found with cutaneous hemangioma, it can be said that involution can be used to help diagnose diffuse neonatal hemangiomatosis.

 Finally, there is no set therapy or treatment for intracranial hemangioma.
 For now, small damages are only observed due to the expectation of shrinkage.
 Oral steroids, vinscritine, thalidomide, temozolomide, propranolol, interferon, and bevacizumab can be used to combat intracranial hemangioma.
 Propranolol is the most common treatment, although it is not established as a standard treatment.
 It is essential to follow up three months after the diagnosis of intracranial hemangiomas.